singerdmx/flutter-quill/doc/migration.md

 )
 ```

-The `QuillProvider` is an inherited widget that allow you to pass configurations once and use them in the children of it. here we are passing the `_controller` once in the configurations of `QuillProvider` and the `QuillToolbar` and `QuillEditor` will get the `QuillConfigurations` internally, if it doesn't exist you will get an exception.
+The `QuillProvider` is an inherited widget that allows you to pass configurations once and use them in the children of it. here we are passing the `_controller` once in the configurations of `QuillProvider` and the `QuillToolbar` and `QuillEditor` will get the `QuillConfigurations` internally, if it doesn't exist you will get an exception.

 we also added the `sharedConfigurations` which allow you to configure shared things like the `Local` so you don't have to define them twice, we have removed those from the `QuillToolbar` and `QuillEditor`